Green Line (Kolkata Metro): Stations

 All the stations in this line are equipped with Platform Screen Doors to keep people away from the tracks for greater safety.
 Mott MacDonald is the detailed design consultant for all the elevated stations, whereas Lee Harris Pomeroy Architects have designed all the underground stations.
 Out of the 6 underground stations, 3 have been built by ITD Cementation, a part of the Italian-Thai Development Public Company, and the other 3 by Afcons Infrastructure, including the 520 meters underwater stretch.
 All the elevated stations were built by Kolkata-based Simplex Infrastructure ltd.

 Escalators and elevators

 90 escalators and 40 elevators have been installed at different levels in the line to facilitate smooth mobility of passengers, including physically challenged and aged persons.
 The Letter of Award (LoA) for installation of forty-one escalators and twenty-six elevators for 8 stations of Phase-I has been awarded.

 Tunnel Ventilation System (TVS)

 TVS provides a means to control smoke flow and ensure safe evacuation of passengers in case of a fire, as well as maintain an acceptable environment in the tunnel and station track ways.
-The Tender for the TVS was invited and the bids of eligible tenderers have been evaluated.
+The Tender for the TVS was invited and the bids of eligible tenderers evaluated.